AlfredLeeCS/Projects/CV - Object Detection/readme.md

-## OBJECT DETECTION - PERSON TRACKER
+## Computer Vision : Person Tracker Detector

 Project Objective : To build an object detector for the detection of person figure in the images path.